mission is to humanize the

 for those who know to teach those who do not know; and

-it's time for those of us who do not know to surrender our ego.
+it's time for those who do not know to surrender their ego.

 Opticianry is defined by how well the eyewear makes contact with the patient.